How to calculate sell-through rate & improve it if it’s too low

 For example, let’s say you run an ecommerce store for designer shoes.

-If you notice that your sell-through rate for a particular style of shoe is consistently low (say, below 10%), you might want to consider discontinuing that product.
+If you notice that your STR for a particular style of shoe is consistently low (say, below 10%), you might want to consider discontinuing that product.

-Remember that it costs you money to keep inventory on hand, so it’s important to make sure that you’re not tying up your cash flow with slow-moving items.
+Remember that it costs you money to keep inventory on hand.
+It’s important to make sure that you’re not tying up your cash flow with slow-moving items.

 On the other hand, if you have a hot new style of shoe that’s selling out as soon as it hits the shelves, you’ll want to make sure you have enough inventory on hand to meet customer demand.